Cathedral Grammar School

 The Cathedral Grammar School is an independent, Anglican preparatory day school in Christchurch, New Zealand.
 The school is situated on a site covering two blocks in mid-Christchurch next to the Avon River and adjacent to Hagley Park, which it uses for its playing fields.
 It is in close proximity to Christ's College, the Canterbury Museum, the Christchurch Art Gallery and the Christchurch CBD.

 The school was founded in 1881 to educate the choristers of ChristChurch Cathedral, an objective which it is still fulfilling to this day.
-Cathedral Grammar is a member of the Choir Schools Association whose members include the ancient cathedral choirs of the United Kingdom - Westminster Abbey, King's College Cambridge, Magdalen College, St Paul's Cathedral to name but a few.
+Cathedral Grammar is a member of the Choir Schools Association whose members include the ancient cathedral choirs of the United Kingdom – Westminster Abbey, King's College Cambridge, Magdalen College, St Paul's Cathedral to name but a few.
 It is one of only two small number of choir schools in the Southern Hemisphere, since Christchurch Cathedral is the only Anglican cathedral in New Zealand to have an English-style male-only Cathedral choirs.

 Almost immediately after its establishment, admission to the school was also opened to boys who were not choristers, and girls were accepted into the school from 1988.

 Organisation and education

 Unique amongst Christchurch schools as well as New Zealand primary schools, Cathedral Grammar provides single sex education to both boys and girls on the same grounds with the Girls' School opening in 1995.

 The school is divided into four departments.
-The Pre-School is co-ed, taking boys and girls from ages three to four.
-The Junior School is also co-ed for pupils from Years 1-3 (ages five to seven).
+The preschool is co-ed, taking boys and girls from ages three to four.
+The Junior School is also co-ed for pupils from Years 1–3 (ages five to seven).
 In the Preparatory School, a separate Girls' School and Boys' School provide largely single sex classes.
 Extension classes in Mathematics and English are the only co-ed classes at this level.
 The Boys' and Girls' School combine for chapel services, orchestra, assemblies, some sports events, operettas, social functions and share common playgrounds.